snyk/snyk-apps-demo/README.md

 ### Create new SnykApp

-The first thing you need to do is create a app.
+The first thing you need to do is create an app.
 If you haven't already created a Snyk App, you can do so via:

 `$ npm run create-app -- --authToken=$token --orgId=$id --scopes=$scopes --name="$name"`

 Ex:
-`$ npm run create-app -- --authToken=some-token --orgId=some-snyk-org-id --scopes="photos" "offline" --name="test-snyk-app"`
-or
 `$ npm run create-app -- --authToken=some-token --orgId=some-snyk-org-id --scopes=photos offline --name=test-snyk-app`

 (note the extra `--` between `create-app` and the parameters)